SublimeCodeIntel/SublimeCodeIntel/README.markdown

 Code intelligence plugin ported from Open Komodo Editor to the [Sublime Text 2](http://sublimetext.com "Sublime Text 2") editor.

 Supports all the languages Komodo Editor supports for Code Intelligence (CIX, CodeIntel2):
-    PHP, Python, RHTML, JavaScript, Smarty, Mason, Node.js, XBL, Tcl, HTML, HTML5, TemplateToolkit, XUL, Django, Perl, Ruby, Python3
+    PHP, Python, RHTML, JavaScript, Smarty, Mason, Node.js, XBL, Tcl, HTML, HTML5, TemplateToolkit, XUL, Django, Perl, Ruby, Python3.

 Provides the following features:

 * Jump to Symbol Definition - Jump to the file and line of the definition of a symbol.
-* Imports autocomplete - Shows autocomplet with the available modules/symbols in real time.
+* Imports autocomplete - Shows autocomplete with the available modules/symbols in real time.
 * Function Call tooltips - Displays information in the status bar about the working function.

-Currently it only works on MacOS X. Two libraries need to be compiled for it to work in other platforms: `SilverCity` and `ciElements`.
+Plugin should work in all three platforms (MacOS X, Windows and Linux).

 Installing
 ----------
 *Without Git:* Download the latest source from http://github.com/Kronuz/SublimeCodeIntel and copy the whole directory into the Packages directory.

-*With Git:* Clone the repository in your Sublime Text Packages directory (located one folder above the "User" directory)
+*With Git:* Clone the repository in your Sublime Text 2 Packages directory, located somewhere in user's "Home" directory:

 > git clone git://github.com/Kronuz/SublimeCodeIntel.git

-The "User" packages directory is located at:
+The "Packages" packages directory is located at:

 * Windows:
     %APPDATA%/Sublime Text 2/Packages/